AdamR22/TestAutomatedApp/README.md

 Sample flask app for testing jenkins intergration.

-Trigger a new build using api gateway and aws lambda.
+Trigger a new build using api gateway.